I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_nfs_open_ecp_context.md

 ## Members

 `ClientSocketAddress`

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff570825">SOCKADDR_STORAGE</a> structure that specifies the transport address of the client computer.
 This client originates the open file request.

 `ExportAlias`

 A pointer to a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure that supplies the export alias (share name) for the NFS server that contains the files to be opened.
 This member is a hint and can be a name, <b>NULL</b>, or a zero-length string.

 ## Remarks
 The file-system stack can determine whether NFS_OPEN_ECP_CONTEXT is attached to the create file request.
 The file-system stack can then use the information in NFS_OPEN_ECP_CONTEXT to determine the client that requested that the file be opened and why it was requested.
-For information about how to retrieve the NFS_OPEN_ECP_CONTEXT extra information that is attached to a create file request, see <a href="ifsk.using_ecps_to_process_irp_mj_create_operations_in_a_file_system_filter#retrieving_ecps#retrieving_ecps">Retrieving ECPs</a>.
+For information about how to retrieve the NFS_OPEN_ECP_CONTEXT extra information that is attached to a create file request, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/using-ecps-to-process-irp-mj-create-operations-in-a-file-system-filter">Retrieving ECPs</a>.

 The NFS_OPEN_ECP_CONTEXT structure is read-only.
 You should use it to retrieve information about the open file ECP only.
 For more information about this issue, see <a href="https://msdn.microsoft.com/6acb4be4-a7aa-431d-b2d8-3ef6d41cb4ef">System-Defined ECPs</a>.